wgy1027/postFireSeverityAssessment/englishGrammar.md

 # Parenthesis
 A parenthesis, sometimes called an "interrupter", is a word, phrase, or clause inserted into a sentence as an explanation or afterthought.
 A parenthesis is usually offset with parentheses (i.e., round brackets), commas, or dashes.
 These are called parenthetical punctuation marks.
 When a parenthesis is removed, the surrounding text is still grammatically sound.
 In a sentence, parenthesis mainly plays the role of explanation, explanation and summary, etc. In addition, it can also be used to express the speaker's attitude and views, to emphasize, to attract the attention of others, to change the topic, to connect the preceding and the following.

-(1) Parenthesis denoted as by adverb such as: certainly, surely, indeed, however, fortunately, luckily, probably, personally.
+- **Parenthesis denoted as by adverb** Such as, certainly, surely, indeed, however, fortunately, luckily, probably, personally.
 For example: (a) Certainly, pets can help children develop friendship skills; (b) Yes, indeed, I intend to go.

-(2) Parentesis denoted by the prepositional phrase Such as: in fact，in one’s opinion, of course，above all /first of all, by the way.
+- **Parentesis denoted by the prepositional phrase** Such as: in fact，in one’s opinion, of course，above all /first of all, by the way.
 For example: (a) In fact, those people have been promoted; (2) The only honest answer is, of course, yes.

-(3) Parentesis denoted by infinitive
-Such as: to be frank, to tell(you )the truth, to be sure.
+- **Parentesis denoted by infinitive** Such as: to be frank, to tell(you )the truth, to be sure.
 For example: To be frank, I don't like him.

-(4) Parentesis denoted by V-ing (gerund)
-Such as: generally speaking, generally considering, strictly speaking, judging from/by
+- **Parentesis denoted by V-ing (gerund)** Such as: generally speaking, generally considering, strictly speaking, judging from/by.
 Such as: Generally speaking, I am very satisfied with this job.

-(5) Parentesis denoted by the clause
-Such as: I think, I hope, I’m afraid, What’s more, What’s worse, You see.
+- **Parentesis denoted by the clause** Such as: I think, I hope, I’m afraid, What’s more, What’s worse, You see.
 For example: (a) You can win the game, I think. (b) Well, you see, you shouldn't really feel that way about it.

-(6) Parenthesis donoted by the adjective or adjective phrase Such as: sure enough, worse still, true, funny, strange to say, needless to say, most important of all.
+- **Parenthesis donoted by the adjective or adjective phrase** Such as: sure enough, worse still, true, funny, strange to say, needless to say, most important of all.
 For example: (a) Sure enough, he came out with all the news we wanted. (b) True，it would be too bad. (c) Wonderful，we have won again. (d) All this, needless to say, had been culled second-hand from radio reports.

-(7) Parenthesis denoted by the Past participle
-Painted white, we like the house better.
+- **Parenthesis denoted by the Past participle** For example: Painted white, we like the house better. 注意：之所以称它为插入语，是由于这种过去分词是独立的，没有逻辑主语。
-注意：之所以称它为插入语，是由于这种过去分词是独立的，没有逻辑主语。

-(8) Parenthesis introduced with the round brackets or dashes

-Such as: (a) He was (strange as it seems) an excellent sportsman; (b) He was -to me at least, if not to you- a figure that was worth having pity on.
+- **Parenthesis introduced with the round brackets or dashes** For example: (a) He was (strange as it seems) an excellent sportsman; (b) He was -to me at least, if not to you- a figure that was worth having pity on.

 # Subject–Verb Agreement Rules
 Subjects and verbs must agree in number.
-(1) If the subject is singular, the verb must be singular too.
+- If the subject is singular, the verb must be singular too.
-(2) If the subject is plural, the verb must also be plural.
+- If the subject is plural, the verb must also be plural.
-(3) When the subject of the sentence is composed of two or more nouns or pronouns connected by and, use a plural verb.
+- When the subject of the sentence is composed of two or more nouns or pronouns connected by and, use a plural verb.
-(4) When there is one subject and more than one verb, the verbs throughout the sentence must agree with the subject.
+- When there is one subject and more than one verb, the verbs throughout the sentence must agree with the subject.
-(5) When a phrase comes between the subject and the verb, remember that the verb still agrees with the subject, not the noun or pronoun in the phrase following the subject of the sentence.
+- When a phrase comes between the subject and the verb, remember that the verb still agrees with the subject, not the noun or pronoun in the phrase following the subject of the sentence.
-(6) When two or more singular nouns or pronouns are connected by or or nor, use a singular verb.
+- When two or more singular nouns or pronouns are connected by or or nor, use a singular verb.
-(7) When a compound subject contains both a singular and a plural noun or pronoun joined by or or nor, the verb should agree with the part of the subject that is closest to the verb.
+- When a compound subject contains both a singular and a plural noun or pronoun joined by or or nor, the verb should agree with the part of the subject that is closest to the verb.
 This is also called the rule of proximity.
-(8) The words each, each one, either, neither, everyone, everybody, anyone, anybody, nobody, somebody, someone, and no one are singular and require a singular verb.
+- The words each, each one, either, neither, everyone, everybody, anyone, anybody, nobody, somebody, someone, and no one are singular and require a singular verb.
-(9) Noncount nouns take a singular verb.
+- Noncount nouns take a singular verb.
-(10) Some countable nouns in English such as earnings, goods, odds, surroundings, proceeds, contents, and valuables only have a plural form and take a plural verb.
+- Some countable nouns in English such as earnings, goods, odds, surroundings, proceeds, contents, and valuables only have a plural form and take a plural verb.
-(11) In sentences beginning with there is or there are, the subject follows the verb.
+- In sentences beginning with there is or there are, the subject follows the verb.
 Since there is not the subject, the verb agrees with what follows the verb.
-(12) Collective nouns are words that imply more than one person but are considered singular and take a singular verb.
+- Collective nouns are words that imply more than one person but are considered singular and take a singular verb.
 Some examples are group, team, committee, family, and class.
 However, the plural verb is used if the focus is on the individuals in the group.
 This is much less common.

 ## Transitive and Intransitive Verbs
 ### Transitive Verbs